strategy-coach/expectations-outcomes-hub-theme-jan-2025/src/content/documentation/demo/flowdiagram.md

 ## Plantuml Diagram

-Use the following code snippet to add a Plantuml diagram in mark down:
+Use the following code snippet to add a Plantuml diagram in mark down file and generate the corresponding diagram:

 ```